syncfusion-content/blazor-docs/blazor/diagram-component/undo-redo.md

 ---
 layout: post
-title: Undo redo in Blazor Diagram Component | Syncfusion
+title: Undo Redo in Blazor Diagram Component | Syncfusion
-description: Checkout and learn here all about undo redo support in Syncfusion Blazor Diagram component and much more details.
+description: Checkout and learn here all about undo redo support in Syncfusion Blazor Diagram component and much more.
-platform: Blazor
 control: Diagram Component
 documentation: ug
 ---